766b/GWvW_Overlay/README.md

-#Broken due to the HoT....
+#Broken due to HoT....
 I'm fixing it

 Remarks